Aleutian Islands Campaign

 |11 May 1943||US 7th Infantry Division landed on Attu, Aleutian Islands.|

-|31 May 1943||US troops completed their occupation of Attu in the Aleutian Islands.|
+|31 May 1943||US troops reclaimed the island of Attu in the Aleutian Islands, US Territory of Alaska.|

 |3 Jun 1943||All Japanese resistance on Attu, Aleutian Islands ceased.|

 |18 Jul 1943||2 B-24 and 6 B-25 bombers of the US Eleventh Air Force B-24 attacked Japanese positions at Kiska Island, Aleutian Islands.|

 |21 Jul 1943||9 B-24 bombers of US 11th Air Force bombed Kiska, Aleutian Islands while two US Navy destroyers bombarded the Gertrude Cove area of the same island.|